Macsimka/BlpConverter/README.md

 # BLP Converter

-BLP Converter is a Windows Forms application for converting BLP (Blizzard Texture Format) images to PNG/JPEG and vice versa.
+BLP Converter is a cross-platform AvaloniaUI application for converting BLP (Blizzard Texture Format) images to PNG/JPEG and vice versa.

 ## Features